 The idea behind cash for caulkers isn’t too dissimilar from cash for clunkers which was generally viewed as the one true homerun of the stimulus bill (but not without controversy).
 Cash for caulkers will provide homeowners with funds to perform weatherization projects and, in turn, the economy and the environment will receive much-needed boosts; green jobs will be created, carbon emissions will be curbed, and homeowners will eventually save save money.

 However, as New York Times writer David Leonhardt points out, committing to a home weatherization project is much more complex than trading in an old gas guzzling car for a more efficient one.
 Leonhardt raises several good points and references his own home weatherization project that he very well may not see any kind of financial return on.

 Many details need to be ironed out before any sort of government-backed home weatherization incentive program becomes a reality but from the sounds of it, Doerr and Clinton mean business.
 Doerr’s vision of cash for caulkers would cost $23 billion over 2 years with most of the money being allocated as incentive payments, around $2,000 to $4,000, for weatherization projects with homeowners having to pay 50 percent of a project’s total cost.
 Money would also be reserved for contractors and retailers to promote the program.

 Would you be more likely to weatherize your home if the job was subject to government incentives?
 Or are you still daunted by such an investment whether government green is involved or not?
 Whatever your thoughts, keep an eye for my series of easy, affordable DIY home weatherization tips and tidbits that I'll be publishing over the next few weeks.
-My first one, on, funny enough, caulk
+My first one, on, funny enough, caulk, ran on Monday.

 MNN homepage photo: EdgeofReason/iStockPhoto